Coffee Table Dimensions Guide

 To find the perfect table depth for a small living room, measure the distance between the edge of your couch and your TV stand, fireplace, or extra seating.
 Subtract 30 inches from that measurement.
 Then subtract the space you want to leave between the couch and the inner edge of the table (refer to the next section for perfect coffee table placement).
 The remaining measurement is the ideal depth for your new coffee table.
 For larger living rooms, just keep in mind the 30-inch minimum rule.

+If you have to leave a little less space on either side of the table than is recommended here, that should be fine as long as you can still easily walk through the room.
 Of course, you should also consider how much surface area is enough for everything you intend to place on the table.
-If you have to leave a little less space on either side of the table than is recommended here, that should be fine as long as you can still easily walk through the room.
+Need styling tips?
+Read How to Decorate a Coffee Table.

 Coffee Table Placement